Ludeon/RimWorld-Romanian/README.md

 - XML entries containing the `TODO` string are ignored by the game (the English default will be shown instead).
 - XML entries having the comment `<!-- UNUSED -->` above are outdated translations from a previous version of the game, kept as a reference.
 They should be integrated in the newer tags, or outright deleted altogether.
 - Romanian has gendered nouns.
 Some tags admit a female version (e.g. `<title>` and `<titleFemale>` in `Backstories.xml`).
 Cross-check the [French translation](https://github.com/Ludeon/RimWorld-fr) for inspiration.
+- [DeepL](https://www.deepl.com/translator) is a great tool to speed up the translation, especially for long bodies of text.

 Progress overview
 --------------------------------------